 Just because it’s fall, it doesn’t mean we’re going to stop eating our greens… and reds, and purples.

 Summer isn’t the only salad season.
 In the fall we have access to all sorts of fresh colorful produce.
 Carrots, cabbage, and basil will keep on growing right through the fall up until the first frost.
-(Cabbage can actually make it through the first couple frosts.)
+(Cabbage can actually make it through the first couple of frosts.)

-And of course we have an abundance of fall apples!
+And of course, we have an abundance of fall apples!

 Today I’m using all of the above to make a fresh Crunchy Apple Slaw Salad.

 This Crunchy Apple Slaw recipe is truly one of the easiest and most enticing salads I make.
 Start with equal parts shredded red cabbage and carrots.